Digital Contact Center

 Collecting data from a wide variety of sources creates an overview of the customer.
 These techniques help identify intentions, desires, and pain points to optimize the customer journey better.
 VoC methods of discovery help enable data-driven decision-making across a company, which in turn helps teams in the organization be more successful.

 Businesses must build an effective VoC program using both passive and traditional techniques, but proving the effectiveness of the VoC program relies on a single view of those customer insights to make data actionable.
-Of course, humans can only analyze a high volume of data from one source.
 Drawing connections between VoC is complex, but this is where Voice of the Customer platforms can empower businesses to get more value from more data sources.
 Voice of the Customer analytics tools are the foundation for building and managing a successful VoC program.

 With a structured VoC process, a business can listen to customers throughout their lifecycle to help create a consistently improved customer experience.
 These programs plan for customer feedback to flow into and through a company in ways that inform and drive action.
 They provide a lens through which a company can see progress against business goals or improvements in a customer experience.

 A business’s vision for VoC needs to be specific so that everyone within the organization can easily understand the common goal.
-As mentioned earlier, an engaged workforce is vital for the long-term success of a VoC program and customer-centric company.
+An engaged workforce is vital for the long-term success of a VoC program and customer-centric company.

 An effective VoC analytics program focuses on answering questions.
 The question can relate to previous metrics, trends, and new customer behaviors.
 A couple of example questions that a customer experience professional might ask are: